 3. Ogunquit, Maine

-Ogunquit was a quiet fishing village until 100 years ago when it was colonized by artists drawn to the sweeping white-sand shores, gentle waters, and idyllic rocky coves.
+Ogunquit was a quiet fishing village until around a hundred years ago when it was colonized by artists drawn to the sweeping white-sand shores, gentle waters, and idyllic rocky coves.
 Though it may only occupy four-square miles of Maine’s rugged coastline, Ogunquit has an abundance of locally owned restaurants, gift shops, inns, and a thriving arts community.

 The most notable institutions in town are the Ogunquit Museum of American Art, which pays homage to contemporary artists from the United States, and the Ogunquit Playhouse, ostensibly one of the greatest surviving summer stock theaters in the US.
 The theater, listed on the National Register of Historic Places, produces plays and musicals between May and October featuring Broadway-caliber performances from New York’s finest stage actors.
 For those looking to imbibe, Front Porch is the go-to piano bar.
 MaineStreet is the spot to catch drag shows and dance music.